Today on the agenda: my favorite vegan breakfast smoothie recipe for post workout recovery, plus a track workout I did this morning,

 …Guess what?
 I’m still alive and kicking!

-And a lot has to do with my favorite post-workout recovery breakfast:
+And a lot has to do with my favorite post-workout recovery breakfast – this vegan breakfast smoothie that’s perfect for post workout recovery.

 When my new running friends announced the workout plan for today, I got a little worried ( ‘What?!
 Eight hard 400 m intervals?!
 I haven’t run fast in forever!
 Well, maybe I’ll do 5-6 and then just jog while they keep running?’), but my stubbornness won.